alterNERDtive/EDDiscovery-wiki/Using-the-Route-Page.md

 Hit Find Route and it will calculate the route.
 Shown here is Sol to Lembava.

-You can, once the route is found, click on the [3D Map Button](Using the 3D Map) and see the route in full super 3D!
+You can, once the route is found, click on the [[3D Map Button|Using the 3D Map]] and see the route in full super 3D!